mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     * Make wording diff more compact by improving formatting.

+    * Update (nonwording) "Implementation status" section.

+    * Harmonise wording diff with proposed fix for [LWG 4137](https://cplusplus.github.io/LWG/lwg-active.html#4137) (atop which this paper is rebased) and add Editorial Notes explaining where the rebase affects this proposal's wording changes.

 # Abstract

 We propose the following changes to [linalg] that improve consistency of the rank-1, rank-2, rank-k, and rank-2k update functions with the BLAS.